GFT unlocks cloud benefits for $900 billion investment firm

 Communication and proximity were key

 GFT developed a multilevel communications plan involving all the partners, with daily, weekly, and monthly meetings to monitor progress and assign resources.
-As planned, we started with a five-member team that has grown 70 to meet the need for specialized skills increased.
+As planned, the five-member team grew to 70 to meet the increasing need for specialised skills.